How To Mix Kick and Bass

 mixing bass and kick drum

-If you choose sounds that compliment each other then you don’t need to create bad EQ settings as shown in the image above.
+If one chooses sounds that complement each other, then one does not need to create suboptimal EQ settings, as shown in the image above.

-equalizing bass like that is because the bass or 808 is usually dynamic, the notes keep changing.
+The problem with equalizing bass in that manner is that because the bass or 808 is usually dynamic, the notes are constantly changing.

-So, if you cut the bass at 50Hz for example, what you’ve done is to simply reduce the volume of a few notes and that will ruin the performance of the bass player since only those few notes will be low in volume while other notes are loud.
+So, cutting frequencies like that can negatively affect the performance of the bass since only those few notes will be low in volume, while other notes are loud.

-So, since the bass is dynamic you have to avoid doing narrow cuts or boosts.
+Therefore, since the bass is dynamic, one must avoid making narrow cuts or boosts.

-Here are key frequencies that will make the bass cut through a mix:
+Here are key frequencies that can make the bass cut through a mix:

-• Around 1.5kHz: This frequency range brings up the presence
+Around 1.5 kHz: This frequency range increases the presence of the bass.

-• Around 4kHz: This is where you’ll find the snap, string sound, and make the notes audible.
+Around 4 kHz: This is where one will find the snap and string sound and make the notes audible.

-You don’t have to bring up all these frequencies at the same time.
-Add these only when mixing a bass that lacks these frequencies.
+You don’t have to increase all these frequencies at the same time.
+These should only be increased when mixing a bass that lacks these frequencies.

-I never cut any frequencies for the bass because I always work on sounds that compliment each other.
+I normally never cut any frequencies for the bass because I’m regularly working with sounds that complement each other.

 Here are key frequencies for the kick: